 You can be denied admission if you do not meet the minimum admission requirements.
 NLC uses an open enrollment process, which means that completed enrollment agreements are accepted in the order they are received.
 Your best chance to get a seat in the term of your choice is to submit your application early and immediately start the enrollment process.

-In order to enter the Electrical Lineworker Program, you must be eligible to obtain a Class A Commercial Driver’s License (CDL) at the Idaho campus, or a Class A Commercial Learner’s Permit (CLP) at the California and Texas campuses.
-In order to graduate from the ELP, you will need to obtain a CDL or CLP, depending on your campus.
+In order to enter the Electrical Lineworker Program, you must be eligible to obtain a Class A Commercial Driver’s License (CDL) at the Idaho campus, or a Class A Commercial Learner’s Permit (CLP) at the California, Texas and Florida campuses.
+In order to graduate from the Electrical Lineworker Program, you will need to obtain a CDL or CLP, depending on your campus.
 Having a DUI on your record may jeopardize your ability to obtain either of these items, so you will need to verify your eligibility with the DMV or Department of Public Safety.
 Hiring requirements vary from company to company.
-Public utilities tend to be stricter than utility construction companies when it comes to screening out applicants with a DUI on their record.
+Public utilities tend to be stricter than utility construction companies when it comes to screening applicants.
 The circumstances surrounding the DUI and the amount of time that has passed since it occurred are factors that most companies consider when making a hiring decision.
 Students with a DUI on their record should plan to put more effort into the job search than other students.
 A DUI on your record may pose a challenge to employment, but it can be overcome with persistence, strong interview skills, and a willingness to be geographically flexible.

 Once your application is received, you should receive correspondence from us in less than five days regarding your status – although we try very hard to communicate sooner.
 If you have not heard from us or if you have any questions at all, please call us at 888-LINEWORK, option 1 (Admissions).
 We would love to hear from you!

-The lab fee helps offset the cost of materials that are used in your training, such as wood poles, copper wiring, and fuel for heavy equipment.
-Many training materials get worn out quickly, and are replaced each term.
-NLC strives to ensure that only high quality tools and materials in good working condition are used in your training.
+The lab fee helps cover the cost of materials that are used in your training, such as wood poles, copper wiring, and fuel for heavy equipment.
+Many training materials get worn out quickly and are replaced each term.
+NLC strives to ensure that only high-quality tools and materials in good working condition are used in your training.